thomast1906/DevOps-The-Hard-Way-Azure/Terraform-AZURE-Services-Creation/3-Create-Log-Analytics.md

 1. You can find the Terraform configuration for Log Analytics [here](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-AZURE-Services-Creation/Log-Analytics).
 The Terraform configuration files are used to create the Log Analytiocs workspace.

-The Terraform `main.tf` will do a few things:
+The Terraform `la.tf` will:
+- Use a Terraform backend to store the `.tfstate` in an Azure Storage Account
 - Use the `azurerm_log_analytics_workspace` Terraform resource to create a Log Analytics workspace.
 - Use the `azurerm_log_analytics_solution` Terraform resource to enable the Log Analytics solution ContainerInsights.
 - Use the `uksouth` region, but feel free to change that if you'd like